pzaldonis/data-sharing-playbook/responding-to-data-requests.md

 ### But first: Do you even need an agreement?

 Sharing data that is open to the public does not require an agreement.
 If the requesting party doesn’t need to identify specific individuals, it may be preferable to release the data to the public by publishing it on the Connecticut Open Data Portal (data.ct.gov).
-To publish data on the open data portal, refer to the [publication guidelines](https://portal.ct.gov/CTData/Content/Agency-Guidance) developed by OPM.
+To publish data on the open data portal, refer to the [publication guidelines](https://ctopendata.github.io/open-data-handbook/data-publication-steps/0_data_publication_steps_intro.html){:target="_blank"} in the Open Data Handbook developed by OPM.

 ## Common types of agreements